rssnyder/KubeDiagrams/README.md

 ## Todo List

 * Add more examples
-* Add missed Kubernetes resource types as at least CronJob, Endpoint, LimitRange, NetworkPolicy, PodDisruptionBudget and ResourceQuota
+* Add missed Kubernetes resource types as at least CronJob, Endpoint, LimitRange, NetworkPolicy, and ResourceQuota
 * Make `nodes/*/edges` more declarative
 * Add diagram node icon for IngressClass